weenhanceit/relationships/notes.md

 `has_many :through`, you need to set both `has_many` sides of the association to the join object.
 Also, the actual `has_many :through` won't work unless you've saved the objects
+* If you want `autosave: true` to work when both the parent and child of a `has_many` are new, you have to manually build the `belongs_to` side of the association.
 * Strong parameters are a mystery:
   * `has_many`
   * `belongs_to`